Backbone of the economy

 Entrepreneurs who start small businesses can be powerful forces in boosting economic growth and creating jobs.
 In fact, the US Senate recently held a briefing of the Entrepreneurship Caucus, to discuss crowdfunding and issues that impact entrepreneurs, because they seek to understand why startup rates have dropped to a near 30-year low.
 Included in this study will be an examination of “access to capital issues” and “geographic concentration of venture capital”, which will likely highlight the reasons that many entrepreneurs are acutely familiar with.

 Innovation and entrepreneurship should be an available option to all Americans, so it’s a positive sign to see that the Senate is taking this matter seriously.
 Hearing that “fewer and fewer new businesses are launched every year,” as mentioned by Senator Klobuchar, means that this might be an opportune time for new ideas and initiatives.
-Let’s hope the Entrepreneurship Caucus highlights the fact that in 2018, equity crowdfunding was responsible for boosting local economies by $289 million.
+Let’s hope the Entrepreneurship Caucus highlights the fact that in 2018, equity crowdfunding was responsible for boosting local economies by $289 million and $1 billion since its inception.

 Crowdfunding is a popular concept